jaredhaight/robodomo/README.md

 --------------------------
 * Registering servers and stats works
 * The response for a server contains a nicely formatted list of stats organized by type and then with date and value pairs
+* Basic data validation/error handling
+* Basic front end using Flot for charts

 Things that need to be done
 ---------------------------

-* Error handling and data validation on the API
+* More error handling and data validation on the API
 * Authentication of some sort
 * Filtering and searching using the API (ex Tags, Date ranges, etc)
-* Front end (planning on using ChartJS for this)
+* Make frontend prettier